 In less than a year, Lemonade was staffed with seasoned insurance professionals, along with the the world’s top coders and technology professionals, obtained high quality reinsurance from the some of the best reinsurers in the world, obtained an A rating, and, most importantly, was provided a license to operate in its first state, New York, a state historically known to be among the toughest insurance regulators in the country.

-Then came Illinois and California, and close to a dozen more states.
-Less than one year after getting its license in New York, Lemonade was licensed in states representing more than half of the U.S. population.
-Operating in New York, New Jersey, Illinois and California, Lemonade now adds 1,500+ new policyholders ever week to its homeowner’s insurance business.
+Then came Illinois and California, and more than a dozen more states.
+One year after getting its license in New York, Lemonade was licensed in states representing more than half of the U.S. population.
+Operating now in New York, New Jersey, Illinois, Texas and California, Lemonade now adds 2,000+ new policyholders ever week to its homeowner’s insurance business.
 And, according to google, has captured more than 1% of the NY renters market in 9 months.

-So, in July 2017 with the job of going from “zero to one” firmly done, Ty Sagalow went back into the life he loved before Lemonade, consulting.
-Still on the board of Lemonade Insurance Company, Mr. Sagalow now helps other InsurTech and traditional insurance, as well as technology companies, seeking insurance partnerships achieve their growth goals.
+On July 1, 2017 with the job of going from “zero to one” firmly done, Ty Sagalow went back into the life he loved before Lemonade, consulting.
+Still on the board of Lemonade Insurance Company, Mr. Sagalow now helps other InsurTech companies, like Premonition, and traditional insurance companies, as well as technology companies seeking insurance partnerships achieve their growth goals.